 List of Paintings

-From the very beginning, the Gallery was conceived as a huge state room, which was to celebrate the victory of the Christian fleet over the Turks at the Battle of Lepanto in 1571.
-The commander of the papal fleet, Marcantonio II Colonna, is depicted numerous times throughout the vault of the Great Hall of the Gallery and in the Hall of the Battle Column.
+From the very beginning, the Gallery was conceived as a huge state room, which was to celebrate the victory at the Battle of Lepanto in 1571.
+The commander of the papal fleet, Marcantonio II Colonna, is depicted numerous times throughout the vault of the Great Hall of the Gallery, in the Hall of the Battle Column and in the Hall of the Landscapes.

-The vault fresco in the Hall of the Battle Column is the work of Giuseppe Chiari and depicts the presentation of Marcantonio to the Virgin Mary in heaven.
+The vault fresco in the Hall of the Battle Column is the work of Giuseppe Bartolomeo Chiari and depicts the presentation of Marcantonio to the Virgin Mary in heaven.
 The hall was named after the column of red marble on a pedestal located at the center of the room, which recalls the family coat of arms.
 The carvings represent ancient Roman military scenes.
-Among the many works of art to be found in the Hall of the Battle Column, we would like to point out the beautiful painting by Bronzino, Venus, Cupid and a Satyr.
+Among the many works of art to be found in this room, we would like to point out the beautiful painting by Bronzino, Venus, Cupid and a Satyr.
 Of particular interest are the three large paintings by Michele di Ridolfo del Ghirlandaio: The Night, above the painting by Bronzino and, on the opposite wall, Aurora with Venus and Cupid.

-We suggest you walk around freely in this beautiful space, amongst the paintings, sculptures and precious furnishings which are the heart of the family art collections bound by the fidecommesso (a trust) since 1800.
-The artworks are inextricably tied to the walls of the palace and may not be alienated nor divided, which is the best way to guarantee their preservation over time.
+Walking around freely in this beautiful space, it is possible to appreciate the paintings, sculptures and precious furnishings which represent the heart of the family art collection, bound by the fidecommesso (a trust) since 1800 as a guarantee for their preservation over time.
+The artworks are inalienable and indivisible, inextricably tied to the walls of the palace.

 As you continue your visit, you enter the Room of the Apotheosis of Martin V. The room was named after the large canvas by Benedetto Luti at the center of the ceiling depicting the presentation of the family pope into heaven.
 This room is filled with important masterpieces: Il Mangiafagioli (The Bean Eater) by Annibale Carracci, dating from the late sixteenth century, is among the most famous ones and depicts the meal of a peasant.
 Three centuries later, the artwork is said to have inspired impressionist painters such as Van Gogh and Degas.
 Above the Mangiafagioli is a valuable panel painting by Bronzino, The Virgin with Spleeping Child, St. Anne and the young St. John the Baptist.
 On the upper right side of the fireplace is St. Julian the Hospitaller by Perin del Vaga and, below, the Portrait of Composer Adrian Willaert at the Spinet by Jacopo Tintoretto.
 On the central wall, Time ravishing Beauty by Il Cavalier D’Arpino, The Rape of Europe by Francesco Albani, the Penitent St. Jerome in the Desert by Perugino and The Holy Family with St. Sebastian, St. Jerome and Mary Magdalene by Paris Bordon.
 And again, the Crowned Virgin by Andrea del Sarto, the Self Portrait with Cameo and the Raising of Lazarus by Francesco Salviati.

-Moving on to the next room, we step into in the Throne Room, once again dedicated to the family Pope, Oddone Colonna who was elected on 11 November 1417, St. Martin’s day, which is the reason why he chose the name Martin V. During his pontificate, which lasted until 1431, Pope Martin V had his permanent residence at the Palazzo Colonna, which became the papal seat for about ten years.
+The Throne Room is dedicated to the family Pope, Oddone Colonna who was elected on 11 November 1417, St. Martin’s day, which is the reason why he chose the name Martin V. During his pontificate, which lasted until 1431, Pope Martin V had his permanent residence at the Palazzo Colonna, which became the papal seat for about ten years.
 The throne facing the portrait of the pope was reserved for papal visits up until 1870, when it was common for popes to visit the palaces of the ancient families of the Roman aristocracy.
 On the left and on the right of the portrait of Martin V are two small portraits by Scipione Pulzone depicting Marcantonio II Colonna, the victor of Lepanto, and his wife, Felice Orsini, as well as the oldest paintings of the entire collection: Madonna with Angels by Stefano da Verona, and The Crucifixion by Jacopo Avanzi, both dating back to the fourteenth century.
-In the following room, the Tapestry Room, you will admire the large seventeenth-century Italian tapestry depicting Queen Artemisia examining the project for the tomb of her late husband Mausolus.
-There are also numerous paintings of exquisite workmanship.
-Among the many, The Massacre of the Innocents by Jacopo del Sellaio, The Reconciliation of Esau and Jacob by Peter Paul Rubens and the Ecce Homo by Francesco Bassano the Younger.

 Next to the Room of the Embroidery is a small vestibule with mirrors, painted in the mid-eighteenth century, leading to the Room of The Apotheosis of Martin V.